 - 1. install the debian packages required by the middleware - 2. creating the configuration folders - 3. downloading the source code or installing python packages of all the managers (depending on what installation procedure you chose) - 4. downloading configuration files

 Start the Middleware¶

-If everything went well, you are able to start the SoftFIRE Middleware by running in case you installed via source code, or in case you installed via python packages.
+If everything went well, you are able to start the SoftFIRE Middleware by running in case you installed via source code, or

 ./boostrap.sh codestart